finaldove/IronTrunks/README.md

 Stats tab → **Export** saves all your data to a JSON file. **Import** restores it.
 Export before any app update, and now and then for safety (especially on iPhone, where the system can clear an unused app's storage).

-## Updating later
-Replace `index.html` (and bump the cache name in `sw.js`, e.g. `-v2`) in the
-repo.
-Export your data first, update, then Import if anything looks empty.
-Your logged data is stored separately from the app files, so updates don't erase it.